 The original default tdpid is defined by the dbcname entry in CLI's System Parameter Block (SPB).
 The new default persists only for the current BTEQ invocation.

 where the following is true:

-- Specifies the network ID of Teradata Database.
+- Specifies the network ID of the Teradata server.

 It must be at least one character in length, but not more than 258.

 It can be a full Internet name or an IPv4 or IPv6 address.
 See Entering IPv4 and IPv6 Network Addresses.

 The TDP value can be entered in non-quoted form and quoted form.

 A comment can be present before the tdpid value, with or without space separating the comment from the value.
 However, a comment can be accepted after the tdpid value only if the comment and the tdpid are separated by at least one space.

 - The identifier of the TDP that handles Teradata server traffic.